perforce/helix-authentication-extension/docs/Administrator-Guide.md

 where `[snip]` means some information has been omitted for brevity.

 To change the certificates, you can replace the files with new content, keeping the names the same.
 Alternatively, you can change the _global_ configuration properties named `Authority-Cert`, `Client-Cert`, and `Client-Key` to point to files in a different location.
-The `Authority-Cert` setting specifies the path to the public key for the trusted certificate authority, which is used to verify that the authentication service is trustworthy. **Note:** the service validation is currently disabled in the extension as it relies on having valid certificates, which the service does not have by default.
-To enable this validation, contact Perforce Support.
+The `Authority-Cert` setting specifies the path to the public key for the trusted certificate authority, which is used to verify that the authentication service is trustworthy.
+Note that the service validation is disabled by default, but can be enabled by setting `Verify-Peer` and `Verify-Host` to `true` in the global extension configuration.

 The `Client-Cert` and `Client-Key` settings specify the paths of the client certificate public and private keys, respectively.
 These files should be in the PEM format, with the `BEGIN` and `END` lines to clearly indicate the contents.